Wasserstein Flow Matching: Generative modeling over families of distributions: Conclusion and outlook

 \section{Conclusion and outlook}

-This work shows how to appropriately \emph{lift} the Riemannian flow matching paradigm of \cite{chen2023riemannian} to the Wasserstein space, resulting in Wasserstein flow matching.
-Our motivations stem from modern datasets, where each sample of data can itself be viewed as a probability distribution, necessitating this extension for generative modeling purposes.
-Our contributions are algorithmic in nature, which incorporate various elements, such as estimating optimal transport maps via entropic optimal transport, closed-form expressions over the Bures--Wasserstein space, and attention mechanisms in neural network architectures.
-Our algorithm is capable of generating realistic data from Gaussian and variable-size or high-dimensional point-clouds.
-Both contexts are highly relevant in single-cell and spatial transcriptomics for synthesizing of microenvironments and cellular states.
+This work shows how to appropriately \textit{lift} the Riemannian flow matching paradigm of \citet{chen2023riemannian} to the Wasserstein space, resulting in Wasserstein flow matching.
+Our motivations stem from modern datasets, where each data sample is a probability distribution, necessitating this extension for generative modeling purposes.
+Our contributions are algorithmic in nature, which incorporate various elements, such as estimating optimal transport maps via entropic OT, closed-form expressions over the Bures--Wasserstein space, and attention mechanisms in neural network architectures.
+Our algorithm is capable of generating realistic data from Gaussian and general distribution realized as variable-size or high-dimensional point-clouds.
+Both contexts are highly relevant in single-cell transcriptomics for synthesizing of microenvironments and cellular states.